 Let’s find out how Big Data changes IoT systems.

-IoT systems include 4 main stages in the architecture that perform varied data manipulations: collection, transferring, filtering and pre-processing, analyzing.
-The synergy of Big Data and IoT impacted 3 out of the 4 stages.
+IoT systems include 4 main stages in the architecture that perform varied data manipulations: collection, transferring, filtering and pre-processing, and analyzing.
+The synergy of Big Data and the Internet of Things impacted 3 out of the 4 stages.